midahp/Twitch-Watcher/README.md

 You can load the "extension" folder directly in chrome ('load unpacked') which is best for development.
 Under windows this will always show a warning message when chrome is started.
 Consult google for packing an extension (it's easy).

-I might put the packed extension files in the 'releasese' section.